Southwest Indian Ridge: Andrew Bain TF – Melville FZ

-Melville FZ–Rodrigues TJ
+Melville FZ – Rodrigues TJ

 East of the Indomed FZ (south of Madagascar) the SWIR is the product of the 64 million years of eastward propagation of the Rodriguez triple junction.
 This section is composed of regularly spaced non-transform discontinuities, short oblique amagmatic segments, and the Atlantis II, Novara, and Melville transforms.
 An increase in axial depth east of 49°E reflects non-magmatic extension.

 The segmentation and morphology in the axial valley of the easternmost SWIR is unique to ultra-slow spreading ridges.
 3000 m-high ridge segments are linked by more than 100 km-long axial segments.
 There is no volcanism along this section.
 The flanks of the ridge axis are wide and lack a volcanic crustal layer.
 These flanks are rounded and smooth and lack the corrugated pattern associated with oceanic core complexes.
 This non-volcanic sea-floor is made of seawater-altered mantle-derived rocks brought to the surface by large-scale detachment faults.
 During the last 10 Ma these detachment faults have flipped back and forth across the ridge axis and produced almost all the divergence along this section of the SWIR.

 In the easternmost SWIR, east of Melville FZ (60°45' E), the mantle is unusually cold and the crust thin (3.7 km in average) resulting in only partial melting in the mantle and a decrease in melt supply to the SWIR in this region.
 This shortage in magma supply has resulted in fewer but taller seamounts east of Melville; there are more than 100 seamounts per 10^{3} km^{2} about 50 m tall west of Melville whereas east of Melville there are fewer than 10 seamounts per 10^{3} km^{2} more than 100 m tall.

 Tectonic history

-The SWIR is characterised by deep, sub-parallel, and well-delineated fracture zones, sometimes deeper than 6000 km, delineated by elevated rims, sometimes reaching up to 2000 m below sea level.
+The SWIR is characterised by deep, sub-parallel, and well-delineated fracture zones, sometimes deeper than 6000 m, delineated by elevated rims, sometimes reaching up to 2000 m below sea level.
 These fracture zones are very long and often align with older structures near the continental shelves.
 These fracture zones, and their extensions into the Agulhas Basin, are flow-lines describing the motion of Africa and Antarctica since break-up of Gondwana in the Late Cretaceous.

 The SWIR opened during the break-up of Gondwana when Antarctica broke off from Africa during the Permian-Triassic Karoo large igneous province c.
 185–180 Ma in what is now the Mozambique Basin and the Riiser-Larsen Sea.
 The spreading direction between the continents started to change around 74 Ma and 69–64 Ma spreading slowed (c.
-1 cm/yr) then changed orientation to NE-SW.
+1 cm/yr) then changed orientation to NE–SW.
 Fracture zones near Prince Edward FZ are from the Eocene, much younger than could be assumed from their length.